We don’t support this browser anymore.

 Our view

-Third-quarter results were a slight disappointment for Tate & Lyle, who create ingredients like sweeteners and fibres to improve the nutritional value of food and drinks.
-The company’s continued to see reduced demand for some end products and persistent de-stocking by customers.
-That’s led them to forecast year end revenues to be slightly lower than last year.
-We’re continuing to monitor the potential impact from new weight loss drugs, though we remain sceptical about whether these will move the dial.
+Recent trading has been a little soft.
+Tate’s continued to see reduced demand for some end products and persistent de-stocking by customers.
+We’re also monitoring the potential impact from new weight loss drugs, though we remain sceptical about whether these will move the dial.

 On a positive note, the Group's making good on its promise to streamline operations and focus on the most profitable parts of the business.
-The margin benefits are coming through, and an underlying cash profit (EBITDA) margin of 20.8% over the first half was a step up from last year, which itself saw an improvement.
+The margin benefits are coming through, and an underlying cash profit (EBITDA) margin of 19.9% was a step up from last year.

-The renewed focus on speciality ingredients and solutions, strong management team and a balance sheet with enough firepower to expand all give scope for optimism.
-The valuation, roughly 11 times expected earnings, isn't too demanding and has come down over the quarter.
-In the short term, volume challenges and the potential impacts from new weight loss drugs continue to loom heavy overhead.
+The renewed focus on speciality ingredients and solutions, a strong management team, and a balance sheet with enough firepower to expand all give scope for optimism.
+The valuation, roughly 12 times expected earnings, isn't too demanding.
+In the short term, volume challenges and the potential impacts from new weight loss drugs continue to loom overhead.
 It'll take some knockout performances for sentiment to shift.

 Tate & Lyle key facts